istio/community/ROCKETCHAT.md

 ## CREATING CHANNELS
 Please reach out to the #admins group with your request to create a new channel.

-Channels are dedicated to WGs, community topics, and platforms.
+Channels are dedicated to working groups, community topics, and platforms.

 Channels are not:
 - company specific; cloud providers are ok with product names as the channel.
 Discourse will be about Istio-related topics and not proprietary information of the provider.